 Background: Philanthropy plays a unique role in American society, helping to advance the greater good by strengthening communities, supporting innovative problem-solving approaches, and acting quickly when crises and disasters occur.
 Currently, private foundations are required to distribute an amount roughly equal to 5-percent of their investment assets annually for charitable purposes.
 Donor-advised funds (DAFs), a charitable giving vehicle created by community foundations and other entities to manage donations by individuals, families, and organizations, do not have minimum payout requirement.
 The Council on Foundations strongly supports the efforts of our members, as well as other foundations and donors, to increase giving to meet crises, especially the COVID-19 pandemic.
 Indeed, the Council has joined with other philanthropic organizations to encourage philanthropy to boost giving and increase flexibility.

-Increasing the payout requirement for private foundations and creating a new mandate for donor-advised funds would unnecessarily limit philanthropy’s ability to respond to future crises.
+Increasing the payout requirement for private foundations and creating a new mandate for individual donor-advised funds would unnecessarily limit philanthropy’s ability to respond to future crises.
 If similar proposals to impose a 10-percent payout had been adopted following the tragedy of September 11, 2001, or the Great Recession of 2008, philanthropy would now have fewer resources and a significantly reduced ability to respond to Covid-19.
 If a 10-percent payout for private foundations were to become permanent, such a proposal would amount to a government mandate for countless foundations across the country to shut their doors and stop their charitable giving long before they ever intended.
 Furthermore, these requirements may conflict with state laws intended to protect original donor intent.
 The payout rate should be based on facts and research.
 The research shows that the current 5-percent payout rate is an accurate reflection of the historic return on assets earned by foundations.

 Adequate Federal Funding for IRS and Other Federal Agencies